rafayet13/rafayet13.github.io/aboutme.md

 ---
 layout: page
 title: Rafayet Hossain
-subtitle: Big Data Analyst, SQA, Web Programmer, Writer & Internet Addict
+subtitle: Certified Six Sigma Black Belt, Big Data Analyst, Professional SQA & Techie
 ---
-Hello All,
+Hey All,
-This Rafayet Hossain from Dhaka, Bangladesh, a self-motivated person of positivity who likes to work with honesty, sincerity, and creativity.
+This Rafayet Hossain from Dhaka, Bangladesh.
+I am incredibly detailed Critical thinker with Data Analysis skills and Bachelor’s degree in Computer Science & Engineering.Hopeful to secure the position of Quality Assurance Analyst in a company where professionalism is rewarded bringing years of professional experience.
 I firmly believe in hard work, I'm always open to new idea.

 ## My website